60 Second Lemon Law Assessment™

 Review your repair orders and count the number of attempts for the same defect and the total number of days your vehicle has been in the shop.
 Compare these numbers against the qualifying thresholds for your state.
 If you meet the threshold — or are close to it — contact our office immediately, because lemon law claims have time limits tied to the manufacturer’s warranty period and the date of original purchase or lease.

-A successful lemon law claim against Chevrolet’s manufacturer can result in a full purchase price refund (including taxes, registration fees, and finance charges), a replacement vehicle of equal or greater value, or a negotiated cash settlement.
+A successful lemon law claim against GM can result in a full purchase price refund (including taxes, registration fees, and finance charges), a replacement vehicle of equal or greater value, or a negotiated cash settlement.
 The right remedy depends on your priorities, the age and mileage of your vehicle, and the specific facts of your case.

 If you are ready to explore your options, contact Kahn & Associates today for a free, no-obligation consultation.
 We serve clients in Ohio, Florida, Michigan, North Carolina, and Pennsylvania.